flyingfisch/flyingfisch.github.io-src/_posts/2021-05-21-one-week-of-hungarian.md

 ### Unexpected similarities to English

-The Hungarian people (Magyars) descended from the Ugrians, a people that lived near the Ural mountains.
+The Hungarian people (Magyars) descended from the ~~Ugrians~~ Ugrics ([thank you csepcsenyi!](https://www.reddit.com/r/hungarian/comments/nhydwb/critiquing_my_understanding_of_hungarian/gyz1vgi?utm_source=share&utm_medium=web2x&context=3)), a people that lived near the Ural mountains.
 [Some of these people moved west](https://en.wikipedia.org/wiki/Hungarian_prehistory) at some point.
 These people later split again, with one group, the Finns, going north, and the other group, the Magyars, settling in the Carpathian basin.
 As a result, the Hungarian language has very little in common with other European languages, it's closest relatives being Khanty and Mansi which are spoken by remaining Uralic tribes to this day.
 Its closest relatives in Europe are Estonian and Finnish.

 <figure> <img src="/assets/ugric-languages.png" alt="map showing the location of Ugric languages today"> <figcaption>Hungarian and its closest relatives</figcaption> </figure>